 Genesis 11:1-91NIV New International Version Translations

 1 Now the whole world had one language and a common speech.
-2 As men moved eastward, they found a plain in Shinar and settled there.
+2 As people moved eastward, they found a plain in Shinar and settled there.
 3 They said to each other, “Come, let’s make bricks and bake them thoroughly.”
 They used brick instead of stone, and tar for mortar.
-4 Then they said, “Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves and not be scattered over the face of the whole earth.”
-5 But the LORD came down to see the city and the tower that the men were building.
-6 The LORD said, “If as one people speaking the same language they have begun to do this, then nothing they plan to do will be impossible for them.
+4 Then they said, “Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves; otherwise we will be scattered over the face of the whole earth.”
+5 But the Lord came down to see the city and the tower the people were building.
+6 The Lord said, “If as one people speaking the same language they have begun to do this, then nothing they plan to do will be impossible for them.
 7 Come, let us go down and confuse their language so they will not understand each other.”
-8 So the LORD scattered them from there over all the earth, and they stopped building the city.
-9 That is why it was called Babel—because there the LORD confused the language of the whole world.
-From there the LORD scattered them over the face of the whole earth.
+8 So the Lord scattered them from there over all the earth, and they stopped building the city.
+9 That is why it was called Babel—because there the Lord confused the language of the whole world.
+From there the Lord scattered them over the face of the whole earth.

 Items for Discussion